Home / Home Loans / Household Expenditure Me…

 The HEM uses local survey data linked to the Consumer Price Index (CPI) as well as over 600 items from the Australian Bureau of Statistics’ (ABS) Household Expenditure Survey, categorising them as:

 The HEM forms part of lenders’ borrowing power calculations, which they use to determine how big a loan they can responsibly offer to you.
-By assessing your declared regular expenditure in conjunction with your HEM, a lender can generally make an informed estimate of your borrowing power.
+By assessing your declared regular expenditure against the relevant HEM benchmark, a lender can generally make an informed estimate of your borrowing power.

 The HEM also allows a lender to get a better idea of whether you’re spending more or less per year than other households of the same type.
 This, in turn, can influence how large a loan the lender can responsibly offer to you.
 However, it’s worth noting that lenders will typically assess your self-declared expenses against your household type’s HEM and then use the higher of the two values when calculating your borrowing power and home loan serviceability.

-Most notably, HEM doesn’t include your housing costs, such as rent or current mortgage repayments.
+Most notably, HEM doesn’t include your housing costs, such as rent or current home loan repayments.
 While it covers the median spend on absolute basics, it doesn’t include things like:

 The HEM also isn’t directly affected by interest rate or cash rate changes.
-However, that being said, a lift in inflation could potentially see the HEM increase due to the uptick in the cost of consumer goods as a result.
+However, a lift in inflation could potentially see the HEM increase due to the uptick in the cost of consumer goods as a result.

 However, just because the two are different doesn’t mean they can’t be used together.
-Most lenders may ask you to perform a self-assessment using a living expenses calculator or form that they provide.
-You’ll fill out your expenses, typically on a monthly basis, and submit it to the lender.
+Most lenders may ask you to perform a self-assessment using a living expenses calculator or form that they provide, which you’ll fill out with your (typically monthly) expenses.

-They can then use your self-assessment in conjunction with your proven income (i.e. payslips), bank statements and their HEM calculator tool to get the most accurate possible understanding of your expenses, and subsequently determine your borrowing capacity.
+The lender can then use your self-assessment in conjunction with your proven income (i.e. payslips), bank statements and their HEM calculations to get the most accurate possible understanding of your expenses, and subsequently determine your borrowing capacity.

 That being said, however, it’s generally not worth worrying about HEM’s potential shortcomings.
 Financial institutions and lenders are always working on improving and refining their respective approvals processes, and a lot of that is largely out of the hands of the individual.